emmkay1/forgery-detection/README.md

 ## Environment
 AWS sagemaker was utilized to run the code.
 AWS allows you to set up your environment quickly.
 You can easily increase the number of GPU's required for your needs.

-The instance was configured with forty-eight high memory CPUs and has a memory of size 192 GB.
-It is also configured with four NVIDIA Tesla T4 GPUs. **TensorFlow 2.3 gpu**  and **Python 3.7** were used.
+The instance was configured with forty-eight high memory CPUs with a memory of size 192 GB.
+It was also configured with four NVIDIA Tesla T4 GPUs. **TensorFlow 2.3 gpu**  and **Python 3.7** were used.

 To do it locally would require configuring Tensorflow GPU with CUDA.
 You can find tutorials on how to do so through a quick Google search.